We cater to students studying our subjects in the IB Middle Years Programme.

 Students collect, describe and analyse data used in studies of societies, test hypotheses, and learn how to interpret complex information, including original source material.
 This focus on real-world examples, research and analysis is an essential aspect of the subject group.

-The MYP Sciences framework encourages students to investigate issues through research, observation and experimentation, working independently and collaboratively.
+The MYP Science framework encourages students to investigate issues through research, observation and experimentation, working independently and collaboratively.
 As they investigate real examples of science application, students will discover the tensions and dependencies between science and morality, ethics, culture, economics, politics, and the environment.

 The MYP Mathematics framework encompasses four areas of mathematics: